 The Directors have the right to access all information pertaining to the Group for the purpose of discharging their duties.
-The Chairman ensures that all Directors have full and timely access to information with Board papers distributed in advance of the meetings.
-All scheduled meetings held during the year were preceded with a formal agenda issued by the Company Secretary and prior to the meeting of the Board and the Board Committees, Board papers which include reports relevant to the issues of the meeting were circulated in a timely manner to all Directors.
-These Board papers are issued prior to the meeting to enable Directors to obtain further explanations, where necessary, in order to be properly briefed before the meeting.
+The Chairman ensures that all Directors have full and timely access to information.
+All scheduled meetings held during the year were preceded with a formal agenda issued by the Company Secretary.
+Prior to the meeting of the Board and the Board Committees, Board papers which include reports relevant to the issues of the meeting were circulated in a timely manner to all Directors to enable them to obtain further explanations, where necessary, in order to be properly briefed before the meeting.

 Every Director has unhindered access to the advice and services of the Company Secretary and senior management.
 The Directors, whether as a full board or in their individual capacity, in the furtherance of their duties, may seek independent professional advice at the Company's expense.